dtonhofer/prolog_notes/prolog_comparison_predicates.md

 **Can be read as**

-"To continue past this point, first unify the terms on the left and right"
+"To continue past this point, first unify the terms on the LHS and RHS"

 **Intention**